petersphilo/humhub-social_stats/README.md

 because it records the number of Unique Logins every 24 hours, and displays them once per day..
 The rest of the data behaves more as you'd expect..

+## Installation - Now Available in the Store!

+Thanks to the HumHub Community Managers, `Social Stats` is now available in the Modules 'Store' within your HumHub installation!

+As an Admin, go to `Administration`, then `Modules`, then you can search for `Social Stats`

+Thank You!

+---

 ## Installation (Using Git Clone)

 - Clone the social_stats module into your modules directory